 Most interviewees agreed that the U.S. extended deterrence posture is currently credible and that the United States does not need to significantly alter it.
 Bruno Tertrais caveated the statement "provided it [the U.S.] retains the low-yield Trident."
 Michael Rühle argued that "Nobody has questioned the U.S. ability to provide extended deterrence, there are no doubts about the U.S. capability to provide extended deterrence.
-The United States has to lead on these topics, others will follow."186
+The United States has to lead on these topics, others will follow."

 Missile Defense.
 There is broad agreement among European allies that regional missile defenses are useful for improving NATO's overall force posture.
 After all, two European countries, Poland and Romania, currently host U.S. missile defense assets.
-Others cooperate on missile defense with the United States to various degrees.187 So far, this cooperation has been aimed at countering the kinds of https://www.mda.mil/system/international_cooperation.html.
+Others cooperate on missile defense with the United States to various degrees.
+So far, this cooperation has been aimed at countering the kinds of limited ballistic missile threats that countries such as Iran can build.